JonathanCrider/JonathanCrider/README.md

 I'm a software engineer primarily focused on backend development and SaaS integrations and implementations, with expertise in TypeScript, Node.js, and Express.
 Currently diving deeper into systems and infrastructure, and expanding my skills through practical projects and structured learning.

 ## Current Focus
+- Building projects, both personal and non-profit
-- Building projects and upskilling while looking for work
+- Upskilling while looking for work by
-- Learning Python and SQL
+  - Learning Python
+  - Brushing up on SQL
   - Preparing to tackle Go, along with other backend-focused technologies
 - Linux administration (via a stubborn Minecraft server)
 - Teaching my kiddo his first programming language!
+- Discovering new memes to share

 ## Let's Connect!
 - [LinkedIn](https://www.linkedin.com/in/jonathandev/)